-While the City remains responsible for planning and delivering the actions identified in the Place Plan, BSN is considered a key stakeholder and ongoing opportunities for BSN to be an active part of the project team will be provided.
+While the City remains responsible for planning and delivering the actions identified in the Place Plan, BSN is considered a key stakeholder and will be given opportunity to be involved in the ongoing development of the Place Plan actions.

 The Place Plan is implemented, reviewed and updated annually.
 This allows the progress of actions to be reported on, including updating actions to reflect where they are in the action delivery cycle, and for newly identified actions to be included.